-Timee Omis o i Wiedia i Todaction Lab

 COM 1456 L Media Production Lab 1-3

-∩P.
+OR

-COM 2456 L Media Production Lab 1-3 Twenty-one Upper-division Elective UnitsUpper-division electives in the major 21
+COM 2456 L Media Production Lab 1-3

+Twenty-one Upper-division Elective Units

+Upper-division electives in the 21 maior

 Electives are chosen in consultation with an advisor.
 Students may use the 21 upper-division elective units to pursue a concentration.
 Concentrations available are Media Studies (p.
-123) or Public Relations (p.
-123).
+115) or Public Relations (p.
+115).